kailash-manasarovar/statement/docs/timeline/2023/february.md

         - Silvia is one of the trumpet teacher's daughters who is being targeted by the porn gangs so he can pay a debt back.
         - Other nonsensical stories.
         - Who knows?
 Perhaps just a trigger to create more stress and anxiety in my mind.
-        - Probably just the trumpet teacher's wife.
+        - Probably just the trumpet teacher's wife, but which trumpet teacher, and does anyone even care?
+    - I tweeted about this Silvia lie a fair bit: https://x.com/search?q=silvia%20(from%3A1frgvn)&src=typed_query&f=live